 An item should have its own SKU and stock quantity so that its stock level can be automatically reduced upon sales.
 You can set a separate SKU and quantity in stock for every product variation in your store, i.e. for every combination of different options (usually it’s a combination of color and size).

-Let’s say, you sell shoes and offer them in certain colors (Black, Red) and sizes (5, 5.5, 6, 6.5 7, or Large, Small, Medum, etc).
-You want to track inventory level of every variation of the product (e.g., Red 7) to know when it’s time to replenish its stock and make this variation unavailable for online purchase when its stock reaches zero.
-For this, first, add options Color and Size to that product and create Color + Size variations out of these options’ values, then assign a unique SKU and specify stock quantity for every product variation.
+Let’s say, you sell shoes and offer them in certain colors (Black, Red) and sizes (5, 5.5, 6, 6.5 7, or Large, Small, Medium, etc).
+You want to track the inventory level of every variation of the product (e.g., Red 7) to know when it’s time to replenish its stock and make this variation unavailable for online purchase when its stock reaches zero.
+For this, first, add options Color and Size to that product and create Color + Size variations out of these options’ values, then assign a unique SKU and specify the stock quantity and out of stock behavior ("Show on storefront") for every product variation.

-Learn more about managing stock of products with options (variations).
+Learn more about managing the stock of products with options (variations).

 There may be cases when you do not have consistent options across variations.
-For example, you have gray t-shirts in sizes XS, S, M and L and yellow t-shirts only in size S and M. You need to make sure your customers do not order yellow t-shirts in XS or L sizes.
+For example, you have white t-shirts in sizes XS, S, M and L, and red t-shirts only in size S and M. You need to make sure your customers do not order red t-shirts in XS or L sizes.

 Yes, you can use the same SKU for a product and its variations if you don't need to track inventory for variations separately.
 However, Ecwid will prompt you to set a unique SKU once you change a variation stock, price, or weight.
 Once the variation is treated as a separate item, it should have its own SKU.